luukkonenr/megatron-workdir-lumi/README.md

 # megatron-workdir-lumi

 Workdir mainly for internal usage.
 Requires internal project credentials for direct usage.
+With *353-access you can start a succesfull training started in seconds.

 ## Training

-Check train-sbatch.sh for all command line parameters.
 This example has `--exit-interval 20` so it will terminate after 20 iterations.
+It will can be adapted to your needs.
+Training scales almost linearly on Llama3.1-8B up to 64 nodes with TP=2,
 ```
 git clone --recurse-submodules git@github.com:luukkonenr/megatron-workdir-lumi.git
 cd megatron-workdir-lumi/